ryogesh/hive-mr-tez-csv/README.md

 - tez-app-csv.py: Capture Tez job counters and additional information using the Yarn Timeline Server API and Yarn logs command.
 Creates a Tez job counters csv file.
 - yarn-queues-csv.py: Capture Yarn queue usage.
 Can be scheduled to gather metrics periodically.
 - hs2_log_csv.py: Extracts Hive queries and it's metrics from HiveServer2 log file.
 Can be scheduled to gather metrics periodically.
+- hs2llap_log_csv.py: Extracts Hive LLAP queries and it's metrics from HiveServer2Interactive log file.
+Can be scheduled to gather metrics periodically.

 ## Installation
 - A Linux/Unix based system